showlab/OmniConsistency/README.md

 ## Download

-You can download the OmniConsistency model and pretrained LoRAs directly from [Hugging Face](https://huggingface.co/showlab/OmniConsistency).
+You can download the OmniConsistency model and trained LoRAs directly from [Hugging Face](https://huggingface.co/showlab/OmniConsistency).
 Or download using Python script:

 ### OmniConsistency Model